Prostate Disease (BPH)

 The Greenlight laser XPS/Moxy procedure is the latest and most sophisticated procedure for the treatment of enlarging prostate symptoms.
 Patients can experience the same excellent results that the traditional TURP procedure gives them with significantly fewer side effects.
 The procedure can be done on an outpatient basis and men can return to their normal activities sooner than with the TURP procedure.

 Many men are concerned about any procedure on their prostate because they often confuse the risks of removing their entire prostate (radical prostatectomy) with this minimally invasive Greenlight Laser procedure.
 Instead, they opt to stay on medications that are associated with recurring costs, risks and only show minimal objective improvements in urination.
 Inadequate treatment of a man’s BPH symptoms with medications can lead to serious irreversible bladder and kidney damage.

 The most effective way to treat enlarged prostates or severely large prostates is with an enucleation procedure.
 GreenLight Laser Enucleation of the Prostate (GLEP) is a technique performed by Dr Karpman that ensures that the maximum amount of tissue overgrowth can be removed.
+Dr Karpman’s technique is internationally recognized and has been published in the urologic literature.
 This technique will give patients the most durable result compared to any other minimally invasive procedure your surgeon can perform.
 The following is an instructional video of the actual GLEP procedure.